Poland says it will bid to hold Olympics in 2036 | Sports-Games

 Poland says it will bid to hold Olympics in 2036

-Poland will bid to hold the summer Olympics in 2036, Polish President Andrzej Duda said on Wednesday, entering the ring with other hopefuls including Indonesia and Mexico.
-Poland, which hosted the multi-sports European Games this summer in Krakow and Malopolska, has never hosted an Olympic Games.
+(Adds European Olympic Committees reaction, details, background) WARSAW, Sept 27 (Reuters) - Poland will bid to hold the summer Olympics in 2036, Polish President Andrzej Duda said on Wednesday, entering the ring with other hopefuls including Indonesia, Mexico and India.

 - Country: